 - Academic content: Digital Twin, Cloud Solutions, PLM/PDM/Digital Factory, Requirements Engineering, etc. (10 ECTS)

 - Workshop methods of scientific work

 - Cultural program: The cultural program includes additional activities outside the classroom.
-We offer visits to historical sights, museums as well as events typical for Berlin.
+We offer visits to historical sights, museums as well as events typical for Sydney and Berlin

 - Access to needed hardware and software available